 Major Components ASML Nikon Canon

 Projection Lens

+Development &

-Development & Design 7eice In-House In-House
+Design Zeiss In-House In-House

-Design Glass Making Zeiss Group Mostly In-House,
+Glass Making Zeiss Group Mostly In-House,

-Glass Making (Hereaeus, Shott), Partly Ohara (Optron, Ohara)
+(Hereaeus, Shott), Partly Ohara (Optron, Ohara)

-Corning, Shinetsu . a. siy orlara (Sparon, Onara)
+Corning, Shinetsu

 Crystal, Ohara

 Polishing ASML Optics In-House In-House

 (Previous US

-Tinsley)、
+Tinsley)

 Assembling In-House In-House

 Illunination System Zeiss(main)、 In-House In-House

 Lambda Physics

 Stage

-Development & In-House In-House
+Development & · · In-House In-House

 Design

 Philips • Group In-House In-House

 Light Sources

 Marcury Lamp Mainly Ushio Mainly Ushio

-DUV Cymer(main) Cymer(main) Cymer(main)
+DUV Cymer(main).
+Cymer(main).
+Cymer(main)

+Lambda Physics Giga Photon Giga Photon

-Dady (Daysland and Lambda Physics Philips and Philips Giga Photon In-House and Giga Photon In-House and
+Body (Development Philips and Philips In-House and In-House and

-Body (Development & Fabrication) Group In-House and Nikon Group In-House and Canon Group
+& Fabrication) Group Nikon Group Canon Group

-Allignment System Group MINOR GROUP Canon Group
+Allignment System

-•

-Development & In-House In-House
+Development & Zeiss、Philips In-House In-House

 Design (Partially Agilent)

-Interferrometer, Bar Agilent Zugo eta Zvgo etc. Zygo etc.
+Interferrometer, Bar Zygo etc. Zygo etc.

-Mirror, etc.) Lygo etc. Lygo etc.
+Mirror, etc.) and Zeiss

 Software

 System Design In-House In-House In-House

-Outside Outside Outside
+OS Outside Outside Outside

-Each Component Outside Outside Outside
+Each Component Outside Outside

 Software

 Tool Software In-House & Zeiss or In-House In-House

 Philips?

-•

-Sources: based on author's field research and various publicly available data
+Sources: based on author's field research and various publicly available data semiconductor department of Carl Zeiss (Carl Zeiss SMT), which supplies the projection lens unit, is only about four hours away by car.

 Similar facts exist in the relationship between ASML and Zeiss.
 In fact, ASML and Zeiss have structured their relationship as an exclusive strategic alliance in the areas of product research, design, planning, manufacturing and pricing, as well as customer support and warranty services.
-ASML also provides various loans to Zeiss.37 Among these loans is a non-interest-bearing loan that is to be repaid by Zeiss's shipments of projection lenses to ASML.38 Moreover, as in shown in Table 5, most of key components like the stages, projection lenses, illumination and alignment systems are provided exclusively by Zeiss or Philips and their related subsidiaries.
+ASML also provides various loans to Zeiss.
+Among these loans is a non-interest-bearing loan that is to be repaid by Zeiss's shipments of projection lenses to ASML.
+Moreover, as in shown in Table 5, most of key components like the stages, projection lenses, illumination and alignment systems are provided exclusively by Zeiss or Philips and their related subsidiaries.
 Accordingly, if ASML is counted as the ASML group ASML-Philips-Zeiss, the formal organizational difference between ASML and Nikon or Canon almost disappears.
 Thus, it is hard to argue that ASML is using ex ante modularity processes like (b) and (c) more effectively than Nikon or Canon.

-37 According to U.S. SEC document F-20, the (financial) loan to Zeiss equaled 48 percent of the total loans provided by ASML in 2001.
+&lt;sup>43 According to U.S. SEC document F-20, the (financial) loan to Zeiss equaled 48 percent of the total loans provided by ASML in 2001.